Philadelphia Pennsylvania, USA Travel Guide

 Extend your journey to discover more of the Northeast and Mid-Atlantic regions, building upon your Philadelphia visit.

 The New england area Corridor Route connects Philadelphia, New York City, and Boston, creating a tour through three culturally and historically significant cities.
-For those interested in early Us history, the Mid-Atlantic History Route heads south to Baltimore, Washington D.C., and can apply to Colonial Williamsburg.
+For people interested in early Us history, the Mid-Atlantic History Route heads south to Baltimore, Washington D.C., and can apply to Colonial Williamsburg.

 Perfect for sampling another city's highlights or revisiting a favorite spot.